 By supporting the Kariega Foundation or our partners you can play an immediate role in the betterment of local livelihoods and conservation efforts.

 The Foundation focuses its efforts in the following areas:

 - At Kariega we believe that the future of our country lies in the hands of our youth and that education is the vehicle to opportunity and sustainable living.
-We have and continue to undertake projects with the 2 big schools in our area (Ekamvalesizwe School and Nompucuko School) but to make a real impact, our main focus is Farmerfield School, a small rural school approximately 16km from Kariega Game Reserve.
-Farmerfield serves the surrounding rural farming community and has 72 children enrolled from Grade 1 to Grade 9.
+We have undertaken projects with Farmerfield School, a small rural school approx. 16km from Kariega Game Reserve.
+Farmerfield serves the surrounding rural farming community and has approx. 95 children enrolled from Grade 1 to Grade 7.
 Our vision is to transform this very underprivileged school into sanctity of pride and a beacon of hope within its distressed and poor community.

 - With the help of the Kariega Conservation Volunteer Programme and it’s volunteers, the Foundation has managed to complete numerous projects at these schools and in the community, but there is still much to do!